A going-down principle for {\'e}tale groupoids and the Baum-Connes conjecture: Abstract

 \section{Abstract}

-We study a going-down principle for \'etale groupoids and its applications, extending the earlier results for locally compact groups by Chabert, Echterhoff and Oyono-Oyono, and for ample groupoids by B\"onicke and by B\"onicke--Dell'Aiera.
+We study a going-down principle for \'etale groupoids and its applications, extending previous results for locally compact groups by Chabert, Echterhoff and Oyono-Oyono, and for ample groupoids by B\"onicke and by B\"onicke--Dell'Aiera.
 The proof in the general \'etale groupoid setting is based on a more detailed study of groupoid simplicial complexes.
-We also study a bicategorical functoriality involving the induction functors from \'etale groupoid correspondences, which was introduced by Miller.
+For the most commonly considered kind of going-down functors, we recover the result of B\"onicke and Proietti, which they proved via a categorical approach and used to establish the split injectivity of the Baum--Connes assembly map for \'etale groupoids that are strongly amenable at infinity.
+We also study a bicategorical functoriality, involving the induction functors from \'etale groupoid correspondences introduced by Miller.
 This yields a bicategorical interpretation of the induction-restriction adjunction.
-As an application of the going-down principle, we provide a proof of the split injectivity of Baum--Connes assembly map for \'etale groupoids that are strongly amenable at infinity, recovering a result obtained by B\"onicke and Proietti via a categorical approach.
-The going-down principle is also applied on the proof of continuity of topological K-theory of \'etale groupoids and the study of scope of validity of K\"unneth formulas.
+The going-down principle is also applied to the proof of continuity of topological K-theory of \'etale groupoids and the study of the scope of validity of K\"unneth formulas.